 Please note that although some of these presentation methods are more complex and time consuming than others, this not does mean they are better.
 Sometimes a quick, expressive splurge of ideas upon paper is all that is needed.

-Take a beautiful photograph to place in the centre, as in this example of a mind map by Dave Tiedemann:
+Take a beautiful photograph to place in the center, as in this example of a mind map by Dave Tiedemann:

 Use painted areas to contain text, as in these creative examples by artist Martha Rich:

-Draw lots of small pictures to illustrate ideas visually, as inspired by this Curiocity map of London illustrated by Nicole Mollet:
+Draw lots of small pictures to illustrate ideas visually, as inspired by this map of London reimagined as the human body, illustrated by Nicole Mollet:

 Amiria has been an Art & Design teacher and a Curriculum Co-ordinator for seven years, responsible for the course design and assessment of student work in two high-achieving Auckland schools.
 She has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
 Amiria is a CIE Accredited Art & Design Coursework Assessor.